mortennobel/SimpleRenderEngine/README.md

  * Virtual camera (perspective and orthographic)
  * Texture support (JPEG, PNG, Raw)
  * Mesh support (with normals and texture coordinates)
+ * Mesh support (with color, particle-size and texture coordinates)
  * Shaders (unlit, specular, alpha blending, and custom shaders)
  * Light and shading
  * Enforces efficient use of OpenGL